 How Are Biomet M2a Hip Implants Defective?

 Much like the recalled DePuy and Stryker devices, the Biomet M2a-Magnum uses chromium and cobalt in the composition of its implant device.
 Specifically, the head of the implant and the ball and socket components are both made of metal.

-One of the problems lies therein: The implants have a larger head diameter allowing for a greater range of motion; however, that comes with the downside that the larger diameter means more surface area rubbing together within the implant, and more metal shedding into the body.
+One of the problems lies therein: The implants have a larger head diameter allowing for greater range of motion; however, that comes with the downside that the large diameter means more surface area rubbing together within the implant, and more metal shedding into the body.

 There are already numerous claims filed, and the number is expected to grow considerably as more patients' implants begin to fail, and the incidence of metallosis becomes more clear.

 Please feel free to contact the experienced attorneys at Strong Law Offices with your questions or concerns regarding the Biomet metal-on-metal hip implant, the Biomet litigation, and your potential rights against the manufacturers for personal injuries you or a loved one has sustained because of receiving a Biomet M2a-Magnum hip replacement system.